Rafał Syska

-Rafał Syska is a Polish film historian and associate professor in the Audiovisual Arts Department of Jagiellonian University in Cracow.
-First he was specialized in the phenomenon of violence in cinema (Ph-D thesis Film and Violence.
+Rafał Syska is a Polish film historian and associate professor in the Audiovisual Arts Department of the Jagiellonian University in Kraków.
+Between 2015 and 2025, he was the director of the National Centre for Film Culture in Łódź and one of the main creators of this institution's exhibitions and program.

+Career and film research

+He initially specialised in the phenomenon of violence in cinema (PhD thesis Film and Violence.
 Ways of Film Violence Representation), then he focused on strategies of authorship in American cinema (post Ph-D., habilitation dissertation Keep the Distance.
 Film World of Robert Altman) and contemporary minimalistic slow-cinema, especially its neomodernism tendencies (e.g. works of Theo Angelopoulos, Alexander Sokurov, Béla Tarr, Bruno Dumont, Sarunas Bartas, Fred Kelemen, Tsai Ming-liang, Lisandro Alonso, Carlos Reygadas.
 Now he specializes in cinematic and narrative museology and exhibition studies.

 He was also an editor of the dictionary Film Dictionary and now he is a co-editor of a numerous-volume books: Masters of American Cinema and History of Cinema.

-Syska was also a grant holder of the Kosciuszko Foundation, Stanislaw Estreicher Foundation, Polityka Weekly Magazine and Foundation for Polish Science.
-He was a scholar visitin at Columbia University in New York in 2012.
-In years 1994-2004, he was co-creator of Etiuda&Anima International Film Festival in Kraków and twice he was its deputy director.
+Syska was also a grant holder of the Kosciuszko Foundation, Stanislaw Estreicher Foundation, Polityka Weekly Magazine and the Foundation for Polish Science.
+He was a visiting scholar at Columbia University in New York in 2012.

+In 1994-2004, he was the co-creator of Etiuda&Anima International Film Festival in Kraków and twice he was its deputy director.
 He is a founder and editor-in-chief (2011-2018) of "EKRANy" bi-monthly film magazine.

-Syska was a curator of the exhibition Stanley Kubrick (2014) and Andrzej Wajda (2019) - both in the National Museum in Cracow and No End.
-Krzysztof Kieślowski Dialogs (2021) in National Centre for Film Culture.
+Syska was a curator of the exhibition Stanley Kubrick (2014) and Andrzej Wajda (2019) - both in the National Museum in Kraków and No End.
+Krzysztof Kieślowski Dialogs (2021) at the National Centre for Film Culture.
 He is also a member of Kyoto-Krakow Foundation Board.
 In 2016 he was a chairman of the board of National Film Archive in Warsaw.

 Syska was the director of the National Centre for Film Culture in Łódź from 2016 to 2025.